Search Now

 DavidMHodges.net

 The Web site for all things David M. Hodges.
-Not just any David M. Hodges, mind you, but the one residing in Lakeside, California, whose freelance income has mostly disappeared since AI learned to edit, write, and code for the Web.
-Seeking new opportunities.
+Not just any David M. Hodges, mind you, but the one residing in Lakeside, California.
+Although he earns some freelance income from editing, writing, and Web coding, he welcomes new opportunities and donations.

 I Still Have Issues: Further Remarks on Established Themes — Part 4